 Research & Primary Sources:

 - Primary Sources and Finding Tools: Case reporters, statutes, regulations, digests, citators, indexes, serials, periodicals (unbound and bound) and other updated works such as Newsletters and Loose-Leaf Services may be borrowed for one day.

-- Reserve Collection Materials: may be borrowed for three hours.
+- Reserve Collection Materials: Reserve items may be borrowed for three hours.
 If they are charged out within three hours of the Library’s closing time, they are due within one hour of opening time on the next day that the Library is open.

 Monographs & Treatises:

-- Monographs: One or two volume works that are not updated and do not contain primary source or reference material may be borrowed for four weeks.
+- Monographs: One- or two-volume works that are not updated and do not contain primary source material may be borrowed for four weeks.

-- Treatises: Updated treatises and parts of multi-volume sets, except those that are primary reference materials, may be borrowed for three days.
+- Treatises: Updated treatises and parts of multi-volume sets may be borrowed for three days.
 The loan period for treatises is shorter than that of monographs because the value of a multi-volume work is diminished if some of its volumes are unavailable.

 As the catalog will indicate, some of our older monographs and treatises are stored off-site.
 All of these items can be easily requested for borrowing as follows: Primary sources for three days; Monographs & Treatises for four weeks.
 Renewal is flexible for off-site items.

 BOOK RETURNS AND RENEWALS